beasteers/redis-record/README.md

 This lets you record redis streams and commands so that you can replay them easily at a later time.

+Under the hood, it uses [mcap](https://mcap.dev/docs/python/) as a storage format.

 ## Getting Started - Using Python

 To install the redis-record package: